4GeeksAcademy/html-forms-tutorial-exercises/README.md

 $ learnpack start
 ```

-Note: The exercises have automatic grading but its very rigid and string, my recomendation is to ignore the tests and use them only as a recomendation or you can get frustrated :(
+Note: The exercises have automatic grading but its very rigid and string, my recomendation is to ignore the tests and use them only as a recomendation or you can get frustrated. :(

 <!-- endhide -->